VNG-Realisatie/nlx/README.md

 helm install traefik stable/traefik --namespace kube-system --values helm/traefik-values-minikube.yaml
 ```

 Also install KubeDB, an operator that manages postgres instances.
-Follow the [kubedb.com instructions for installing using helm](https://kubedb.com/docs/0.12.0/setup/install/#using-helm).
+Follow the [kubedb.com instructions for installing using helm](https://kubedb.com/docs/0.12.0/setup/install/#using-helm) and click the 'Helm' tab.

 When Traefik and KubeDB are running, you can start all the NLX components by executing: